wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 * `xrandr --output HDMI1 --off` to turn off HDMI1

-There's a whole lot more that xrandr can do, but frankly this is all I've ever needed.
+There's a whole lot more that xrandr can do, but this is all I've ever needed.

 These commands do get a little tedious to type in; you can save some time by setting up keybindings for them.
 For example, in my dom0's `.config/i3/config` file I have the following lines: